johnmyronmillar/HotelPricePredictor/HotelPricePredictor.md

 ## Summary and Goal of Project

-> Using Kaggle’s Hotel Booking Demand dataset, this project seeks to examine:
+Using Kaggle’s Hotel Booking Demand dataset, this project seeks to examine:
 * Key features in determining hotel prices
 * Best times to travel abroad  to save money on hotels
 * Target is Average Daily Rate (adr)

-> The project will utilize various data cleaning and machine learning techniques to determine which model most accurately predicts hotel prices.
+The project will utilize various data cleaning and machine learning techniques to determine which model most accurately predicts hotel prices:
 * Random Forest Model
 * Gradient Boosting
 * Linear Regression